UBCO-COSC-499-Summer-2022/api-development-and-testing-project1-helpya-services-inc/README.md

 These are companies or services that are looking to gain popularity and provide services to whomever are looking for them.
 - **Admin Account:**
 These are staff members who can access the backend and frontend of the software and edit the data.
+- **Helpya Account: **
+This account is purely used to create subscriptions and deals for businesses to purchase

 # User Interface
 **List of Features:**